 They can ensure a satisfactory Purchase Agreement

 Legally speaking, the Purchase Agreement is the most important document in the entire transaction.
-While your realtor will likely use a fairly standard template, a lawyer can be extremely useful in explaining the form to you in terms that you’ll understand to ensure that you’re completely happy with the purchase.
+While your realtor will likely use a fairly standard template, a lawyer can be beneficial in explaining the form to you in terms that you’ll understand to ensure that you’re thrilled with the purchase.
 They can also assist in making changes and additions to suit your interests as a buyer.
 There are lots of different issues that may need to be addressed in the purchase agreement, depending on the property.
 Some common examples include: